werzl/QA-Interview-Questions/README.md

 Trial mode of cleanroom

 #### Description
-A trial mode limitting the amount and size of files that can be dropped into cleanroom.
+A trial mode limiting the amount and size of files that can be dropped into cleanroom.
 Links to the site also need to be added to allow users/potential client to contact us to purchase cleanroom or our other products

 #### Acceptance Criteria
 - Sample files supporting main file types and example archives and folders included that can be dragged into the drop zone